 - CATHOLIC ORGANIZATIONS: New members in these long-standing organizations are always welcome; each has its own special ministry in the life of the parish.

-- CHRISTIAN FORMATION: Volunteers are always needed for this most important work of preparing young Catholics to take their place as faithful followers of Christ.
+- CHRISTIAN FORMATION: Volunteers are always needed for this most important work of preparing young Catholics to take their place as faithful followers of Christ as well as the equally crucial work of helping adults continue their formation in the faith.

 - COMMUNITY LIFE: Volunteers are always needed for these groups intended to foster a community spirit within St. Francis Parish.